In today’s world of online banking, direct debits and payment apps, who still needs to write a paper check, right? Well, you might.

-First, familiarize yourself with the anatomy of the check.
-The numbers on the bottom of the check represent your routing number, which identifies your personal bank, and to the right of that, your account number, followed by the check number.
+Familiarize yourself with the anatomy of a check.
+The numbers on the bottom include represent your routing number, which identifies your bank, and to the right of that, your account number, followed by the check number.
 The rest of the blank spaces are the areas you need to complete with all of the relevant information.

 In the top right corner, there’s a line that’s labeled, “Date.”
 Fill out the month, day and year, using all numbers or by writing the date out completely.
-For example, 8/1/16 vs. August 1, 2016.
+For example, 6/1/17 or June 1, 2017.

 2. Write the recipient’s name